 The trick I use on an LOC is this: once I get the line, I pay off any credit cards or loans charging the same or more than the line.
 Each pay period, I put my whole paycheck in the line.
 CRAZY RIGHT!?
 No wait, THERE’S MORE.
 The paycheck counts as a payment to the line and cancels interest until I’m ready to pay my bills.
 Then I either cut checks directly from the line or transfer JUST ENOUGH money into my checking account to pay the bills.
 The longer I leave the money in the line, the lower interest I pay.
 Neat huh?
 The big picture is that you pay less interest on the line of credit than you did on the accounts you paid off.

-Finally, if the finances are coming into check as well as hoped, maybe it’s time to move to a more affordable home.
+Finally, if the finances are not coming into check as well as hoped, maybe it’s time to move to a more affordable home.
 There is nothing wrong with this, things happen.
 It’s more responsible to make your finances manageable than push a bad position and chance bigger troubles later like foreclosure.
 We solve issues like this.